Reactive silicon dioxide

 Figure: Probability distribution of charge of silicon (positive, blue) and oxygen (negative, orange) atoms during equilibration.

-Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dandling oxygen groups).
+Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dangling oxygen groups).

 Amorphous silica colored by charges using VMD